 Brand positioning gives you a clear vision.
 To be successful, a brand needs to activate the positioning.
 You need a well-designed inside-out communication plan.
 An internal communication campaign will bring people together and inspire them to work toward a common goal.

-Product positioning can be considered as a subset of brand positioning.
+You can think of product positioning as a subset of brand positioning.
 The brand’s overall positioning concept influences it, but it focuses more on the product.
 The ultimate objective is that potential customers become loyal supporters who want more from you than just a purchase.
 They should become your brand ambassadors.

 Product positioning is a marketing strategy that involves identifying and communicating how your brand’s products or services are different from those of competitors.

 Focus groups, customer interviews are all integral to the process of product positioning.
-If you’re a small business just starting out, you can always reach out to people in your network.
+If you’re a small business, you can always ask someone in your network.
 Most likely, there’s at least one match for your ideal customer.
 Another option for small businesses is to approach local business owners and help them with their services.
 In return, you can ask them for an interview for your product positioning research.

 Once you’ve defined the personas of a few potential customers, figure out what products, services, and benefits they’re likely to appreciate.
 The whole point is to uncover which benefits they would value the most.